Liupeter01/FullStackChattingDemo/README.md

    # By default the priority is 100.
    replica-priority 100

-   # The propagation error behavior controls how Redis will behave when it is
-   # unable to handle a command being processed in the replication stream from a master
-   # or processed while reading from an AOF file.
-Errors that occur during propagation
-   # are unexpected, and can cause data inconsistency.
-However, there are edge cases
-   # in earlier versions of Redis where it was possible for the server to replicate or persist
-   # commands that would fail on future versions.
-For this reason the default behavior
-   # is to ignore such errors and continue processing commands.
-   #
-   # If an application wants to ensure there is no data divergence, this configuration
-   # should be set to 'panic' instead.
-The value can also be set to 'panic-on-replicas'
-   # to only panic when a replica encounters an error on the replication stream.
-One of
-   # these two panic values will become the default value in the future once there are
-   # sufficient safety mechanisms in place to prevent false positive crashes.
-   #
-   # propagation-error-behavior ignore

-   # Replica ignore disk write errors controls the behavior of a replica when it is
-   # unable to persist a write command received from its master to disk.
-By default,
-   # this configuration is set to 'no' and will crash the replica in this condition.
-   # It is not recommended to change this default, however in order to be compatible
-   # with older versions of Redis this config can be toggled to 'yes' which will just
-   # log a warning and execute the write command it got from the master.
-   #
-   # replica-ignore-disk-write-errors no

-   # -----------------------------------------------------------------------------
-   # By default, Redis Sentinel includes all replicas in its reports.
-A replica
-   # can be excluded from Redis Sentinel's announcements.
-An unannounced replica
-   # will be ignored by the 'sentinel replicas <master>' command and won't be
-   # exposed to Redis Sentinel's clients.
-   #
-   # This option does not change the behavior of replica-priority.
-Even with
-   # replica-announced set to 'no', the replica can be promoted to master.
-To
-   # prevent this behavior, set replica-priority to 0.
-   #
-   # replica-announced yes

-   # It is possible for a master to stop accepting writes if there are less than
-   # N replicas connected, having a lag less or equal than M seconds.
-   #
-   # The N replicas need to be in "online" state.
-   #
-   # The lag in seconds, that must be <= the specified value, is calculated from
-   # the last ping received from the replica, that is usually sent every second.
-   #
-   # This option does not GUARANTEE that N replicas will accept the write, but
-   # will limit the window of exposure for lost writes in case not enough replicas
-   # are available, to the specified number of seconds.
-   #
-   # For example to require at least 3 replicas with a lag <= 10 seconds use:
-   #
-   # min-replicas-to-write 3
-   # min-replicas-max-lag 10
-   #
-   # Setting one or the other to 0 disables the feature.
-   #
-   # By default min-replicas-to-write is set to 0 (feature disabled) and
-   # min-replicas-max-lag is set to 10.

-   # A Redis master is able to list the address and port of the attached
-   # replicas in different ways.
-For example the "INFO replication" section
-   # offers this information, which is used, among other tools, by
-   # Redis Sentinel in order to discover replica instances.
-   # Another place where this info is available is in the output of the
-   # "ROLE" command of a master.
-   #
-   # The listed IP address and port normally reported by a replica is
-   # obtained in the following way:
-   #
-   #   IP: The address is auto detected by checking the peer address
-   #   of the socket used by the replica to connect with the master.
-   #
-   #   Port: The port is communicated by the replica during the replication
-   #   handshake, and is normally the port that the replica is using to
-   #   listen for connections.
-   #
-   # However when port forwarding or Network Address Translation (NAT) is
-   # used, the replica may actually be reachable via different IP and port
-   # pairs.
-The following two options can be used by a replica in order to
-   # report to its master a specific set of IP and port, so that both INFO
-   # and ROLE will report those values.
-   #
-   # There is no need to use both the options if you need to override just
-   # the port or the IP address.
-   #
-   # replica-announce-ip 5.5.5.5
-   # replica-announce-port 1234

    ############################### KEYS TRACKING #################################
    # Redis implements server assisted support for client side caching of values.
    # This is implemented using an invalidation table that remembers, using
    # a radix key indexed by key name, what clients have which keys.
 In turn